NathanStrutz/SheepComputerCodingAndProgrammingClass/computer.md

 ## What Computers Will Work?

 Our class strongly prefers that you use Windows-based notebook PCs.
 You can use a Chromebook, but it's more difficult (see below).
-You can use a Macbook, but with huge caveats (see below).
+You can use a MacBook, but with huge caveats (see below).
 And no, tablets and phones won't work.

 **All laptops need at least 8 GB of RAM**.